aplteam/MarkAPL/Docs/MarkAPL.md

 1. Closing LI tags (`</li>`) are optional according to the W3C HTML5 specification.
 However, **_MarkAPL_** adds **always** a closing `</li>` tag starting with version 2.0.

-Note that these rules differ from those from the original Markdown specification (which are inconsistent) and CommonMark (which are consistent but very complex).
+Note that these rules differ from the original Markdown specification (which are inconsistent) and CommonMark (which are consistent but very complex).

 Originally **_MarkAPL_** attempted to implement the CommanMark rules.
 However, the first bug reports all referred to list problems, and only one was a true bug.
 Everything else was caused by misunderstanding those very complex rules.
 Therefore, starting with version 1.3.0, **_MarkAPL_** now has its own ---  simpler and still consistent --- set of rules.
 With these easier to understand rules everything can be achieved but wrapping the content of a list item into a `<p>` tag.

-**A word of warning:** getting the number of white-space characters wrong --- in particular for sub-paragraphs, images, tables, blockquotes and/or code blocks --- is the most common reason for unexpected results.
+**A word of warning:** getting the number of space characters wrong --- in particular for sub-paragraphs, images, tables, blockquotes and/or code blocks --- is the most common reason for unexpected results.
 You are advised to use a monospace font since this makes it much easier to spot such problems, or to avoid them in the first place.

 ##### Bulleted lists

 Bulleted --- or unordered --- lists can be marked by an asterisk (`*`), a plus (`+`) or a minus (`-`).
-There might by zero to three white-space characters between the left margin and the list marker.
-There might be any number of white-space characters between the list marker and the beginning of the contents.
+There might by zero to three space characters between the left margin and the list marker.
+There might be any number of space characters between the list marker and the beginning of the contents.

 Note that for nesting you need to have at least one more space to the left of the list marker per additional level.
 Although you can choose the number of spaces freely items that are supposed to end up on the same level must have the same number of leading spaces, otherwise results become unpredictable.